postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/troubleshooting-api-requests.md

     url: "/docs/postman/collection-runs/debugging-a-collection-run/"

 warning: false
 ---

 There might be cases when your API doesn't work, or exhibits unexpected behavior.
 If you're not getting any response, Postman will display a message about an error in connecting to the server.

 [![no response message](https://assets.postman.com/postman-docs/WS-troubleshooting-APIs.png)](https://assets.postman.com/postman-docs/WS-troubleshooting-APIs.png)

-For more details about the possible causes of the error, open [Postman Console](/docs/postman/sending-api-requests/debugging-and-logs/).
+For more details about the possible causes of the error, open the [Postman Console](/docs/postman/sending-api-requests/debugging-and-logs/).
 It has detailed information about the failure.

 Consider these issues as you troubleshoot API requests.